aronp/CMST/README.md

     For the first $n$ derivatives, the window acts as a variation-diminishing operator.
 It preserves the root-interlacing structure of the underlying signal, ensuring that derivative noise is bounded and geometric topology is maintained even at the boundaries.

 ### 💡 The Formula (Hyper-CMST)
-We utilize a compensated log-concave mollifier that cancels low-order curvature to achieve "Hyper-Flatness":
+We utilize a compensated log-concave mollifier that cancels low-order curvature to achieve Flatness:

 $$
 w(t) = \exp\left(t^n - \frac{1}{1-t^n}\right)